Skip to main content

 • The amount of damages being sought

-• Whether the case can resolve before or after a lawsuit being filed
+• Whether the case can be resolved before or after a lawsuit is filed

 • The caseload in your jurisdiction